Scissor Seven: Characters

-The protagonist of the series, also known commonly as Seven.
-A hairdresser whose real identity is a fearsome nameless assassin, but loses his memory due to unknown reasons.
-His current name is given by Ji Dabao, who is also his saviour when he loses his memory.
-He is ranked 17369th in the assassin list, though his real ability means he is far more powerful than the current rank he obtains.
-His real identity before the memory loss is one of the seven powerful shadow assassins of the Xuanwu Kingdom, with his codename Qi (柒).
-Despite memory loss, he is able to manipulate his scissors, which allows him to make the scissors as lethal as his real deadly sword.
-When he is in coma, his memory is temporarily restored, with his power doubled than the original, with his voice also changes from Mandarin to Cantonese.
+The protagonist of the series, also known commonly as Seven, is a barber on Chicken Island with amnesia.
+His real identity before the memory loss is one of the seven powerful shadow assassins of the Xuanwu Kingdom.
+Ji Dabao takes him into his care after he loses his memory.
+He is ranked 17369th in the assassin list, though his real ability is far more powerful than the current rank he obtains.
+He is able to manipulate a pair of his scissors, which he uses as a weapon.
 He has an oddly romantic relationship with Plum Blossom Thirteen.
-After the end of the 2nd season, he decides to return to Xuanwu Kingdom to find out what happened to his past.
-He always wears his White hoodie, in which is written the initial for Seven (motive to his name).
+He always wears a white hoodie, in which is written the initial for Seven (motive to his name).